 That’s where we come in.
 We’ve been using our data and experience to come up with this complete guide to gaming monitors.
 There’s two parts to this article: part one will be about monitors for competitive gaming (where you’ll want to get as many frames as possible and don’t really care about visual fidelity) and in part two we’ll give you some recommendations in case you’re more of a casual gamer and/or you devote more time to singleplayer games.

 This guide is divided into two easy to read parts, so if you don’t care about the competitive monitors you can just skip ahead without missing anything.

 For this part of the guide we’ve been focusing on data.
 After all; if it’s good enough for the pros it’s good enough for us.
-We excluded monitors that aren’t released to the public (yet) such as the HP Omen 240Hz version that’s used in the Overwatch League and we also combined monitors that have a lot of iterations with very minor changes such as the BenQ XL2411 series so that we don’t have a whole lot of different iterations of one monitor in this list.
+We combined monitors that have a lot of iterations with very minor changes such as the BenQ XL2411 series so that we don’t have a whole lot of different iterations of one monitor in this list.